What is Employee Engagement?

 “I love my job.”
 Isn’t this what every employer wants to hear?
 Employees often talk about their work outside of the office and unfortunately negative feedback or complaints are easier to share.
 Whether employees’ words are positive or negative depends heavily on their experience in the organization.
 That’s why working on employee engagement is important if you want to encourage positive brand advocacy.

 Employee advocacy is fantastic free publicity.
-It can lead to more loyal customers, quality job applications and ultimately higher revenues.
-It’s also one of the biggest benefits of employee engagement to employees themselves, since their advocacy can turn into official paid sponsorship if their network includes the right business audience.
-Stimulating and encouraging advocates with work benefits and recognition is a great way to say thank you for spreading the word.
+It can lead to more loyal customers, quality applicants and ultimately higher revenues.
+It’s also one of the biggest benefits of employee engagement to employees themselves, since their advocacy can turn into referral bonuses if their network includes the right business audience.
+Incentivising advocates with work benefits and recognition is a great way to say thank you for spreading the word.

 Positive work environment is very important for employee engagement.
 Learn how to nurture the positive vibes and you will see how contagious it can be throughout the organization.
 Positivity affects employees: